 Every woman’s body is different, and timing varies for everyone just as it does with monthly periods, but typically ovulation will occur around day 14 of a 28-day cycle.
 This means that as a rough rule, it’s probably happening either four days before or four days after the middle point in your cycle.
 While you may never have had a reason to think about this before, knowing more about ovulation and when it is happening in your body can help you either achieve or prevent pregnancy.

-Many women don’t have a clue that they’re ovulating, which is why people who are trying to get pregnant often use ovulation sticks or strips (similar to pregnancy tests) to find out the best time to try.
+Many women don’t have a clue that they’re ovulating, which is why people who are trying to get pregnant often use ovulation sticks or strips (similar to pregnancy tests) to find out the best time to have intercourse.

 That said, some women experience various signs that they have reached the ovulation point in their monthly cycle, so here are some things you may want to look out for: